-The best running tights have other functions apart from putting your well-sculpted glutes on display.
-They can also provide compression – the best compression tights variety – as well increase blood flow in the muscles, keep your legs warm and protect you from the wind, among other benefits.
+You might be surprised to learn that the best running tights have other functions than just putting your well-sculpted glutes on display.
+Some of them provide compression – the best compression tights variety – as well increase blood flow in the muscles, keep your legs warm and protect you from the wind.
 Some of them can even be worn in the gym as workout leggings.

-As the weather gets colder, it is advised to be extra careful when you exercise outside.
-Wearing the best base layer as well running tights can not only improve your comfort levels significantly but also prevent injuries by keeping your muscles warmer and oxygenated during your runs and workouts.
+Whatever the weather, it is advised to be extra careful when you exercise outside.
+In the cold, wearing the best base layer as well running tights can not only improve your comfort levels significantly but also prevent injuries by keeping your muscles warmer and oxygenated during your runs and workouts.
 And, you know, they will also put your well-sculpted bottoms on display.

 If you aren't feeling comfortable enough to go out for a run wearing only running tights and base layers, put the best running shorts and best running tops over them: these will not only cover up the skin-tight base but also provide an extra layer of protection against the elements.